en

 10. The essence of existence is beyond thinking and acting.

-Only a free mind is able to enter the world beyond limits and see into the dimension that Krishnamurti calls what is and Bohm refers to as the implicate order.
-We cannot touch it with thought, but our thoughts are influenced by it when they are in order.
+Only a free mind is able to enter the world beyond limits and see into the dimension that Krishnamurti calls what is, and Bohm refers to as the implicate order.

 For what is to be, thought must come to an end.
 There must be insight and intelligence that are not produced by thought.
-That brings about a new order in the mind and that is the solution to human chaos.
+That brings about a new order in the mind, and that is the solution to human chaos.